1. LHON Facebook Groups

 On the first Wednesday of each month, at 8 pm Eastern / 5 pm Pacific, there is a conference call where anyone interested in LHON is invited to call in and connect with others in the LHON community.
-Here’s how to join the call with One Click dialing if you're in the US, Canada or Australia (note these are not Toll Free numbers):
+Join the email list on the Register tab to receive emails about these and other LHON gatherings.
+To listen to recordings of prior LHON Live! events just click the button below.